On Thursday October 12th, CRI was honored to receive a visit from First

 create methanol clean energy.
 There's a lot for us to learn there."

-At the Article Circle Assembly, the Minister remarked “...with
+At the Artic Circle Assembly, the Minister remarked “...with

 Scotland employing almost 60,000 people in low carbon industries,